OpenZWave/node-red-contrib-openzwave/README.md

   `{"topic": "enablePoll", "payload": {"args": [5, 37]}}`

-  * to get **a node's statistics** by using the `getNodeStatistics()` call:
+  * to get **statistics** from node 2 by using the `getNodeStatistics()` call:

   `{"topic": "getNodeStatistics", "payload": {"args": [2]}}`

 Most of the API calls in OpenZWave are *asynchronous*.
 This means that you don't get an immediate result value from the call itself, but you'll get notifications from their activity on the zwave-in input node.
 However, there are some direct API calls which *do return a value* (eg the `getNodeStatistics` is returning an object populated with the node's statistics: number of packets sent/received, transmission error counts etc).

 In this case, the result is appended to the message payload and forwarded to the output of the ZWave-out node.
-This is the *only* message that the output node is emitting.
+This is the *only* message that the _zwave-out_ node is emitting.

-##### - *zwave-in*

-A node that emits ZWave events as they are emitted from the ZWave controller.
-Use this node to get status feedback about what is happening in real time in your ZWave network.
-For example, the following message is injected into the NR flow when ZWave node #9, a binary switch, is turned on:

-`{"topic":"zwave: value changed","payload":{"nodeid":9,"cmdclass":37,"instance":1,"cmdidx":0,"oldState":false,"currState":true}}`

-*Important note*: You should wait for a message with topic of `scan complete` when booting up your flow, before you start sending commands to ZWave, otherwise your commands will be ignored.

-#### Installation

-This package has one sole dependency: [node-openzwave-shared](https://github.com/OpenZWave/node-openzwave-shared).
-This is a fork of node-openzwave *that links to OpenZWave as a shared library*, therefore you *need to have the OpenZWave library installed in your system beforehand*, using the operating system's package manager, or by compiling OpenZWave yourself.
-Please take a look [at the Installation section of node-openzwave-shared README](https://github.com/OpenZWave/node-openzwave-shared#install) for more details on this matter.

 #### Example